DWRL-Texas/Ultrasonic-plus-LED/README.md

 - Open the **Ultrasonic_Actuator_bb.pdf** file above and follow the visual pinout instructions to set up your circuit

 ## IDE Code
-- Open the Arduino IDE, and we'll walk you through writing your first Arduino code!
+- Open the Arduino IDE, and we'll walk you through modifying your original code for the basic ultrasonic sensor setup!
 >(Note, the .ino file is included above)